Ayush-2001-Dhanraj/Object-Detection/PPE Detection/Readme.md

 ## About The Project

-This project implements a real-time system to accurately count vehicles (cars, motorcycles, buses, trucks) as they enter a designated parking area.
-It utilizes a pre-trained YOLOv8 model for real-time object detection to identify and classify vehicles in a video stream.
-The SORT algorithm is then employed for robust tracking of individual vehicles across frames.
-A defined virtual "entry line" triggers a count increment when a unique vehicle crosses it, preventing double-counting.
+This project implements a real-time object detection system to identify the presence or absence of critical Personal Protective Equipment (PPE) such as `hardhats`, `masks`, and `safety vests`.
+It utilizes a custom-trained YOLOv8 model to analyze video streams from webcams or video files.
+The system visually highlights detected objects with bounding boxes, differentiating between the presence and absence of required PPE.

-This project showcases skills in computer vision, object detection, object tracking, real-time video processing, and algorithm implementation.
-It demonstrates the application of these technologies to a practical problem in traffic monitoring and parking management.
+This project showcases skills in computer vision, object detection using YOLOv8, real-time video processing, and the application of deep learning for safety monitoring.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>